There are simply too many snowboard brands these days. Even I find it hard to keep up… and I’m a gear addict!

 Many of these innovations have been developed with the help of legendary snowboarders like Terje Håkonsen and Craig Kelly.
 But the likes of Shawn White and Mark McMorris continue to fly the flag for the brand.

-Pro Tip: The Burton Malavita bindings are one of the best bindings for most riders.
+Personal Thoughts: The Burton Malavita bindings are one of the best bindings ever created.
+They have the rare ability to suit most boards and most riders.
 They’re seriously awesome!

 Borealis Snowboards was founded in 2013 in France by Ben Hall, a French-English snowboarder.
 Ben’s team has over 30 years of experience to call upon to create high-performance gear.
 The snowboards are all hand-made from sustainable materials such as bio-based resin, sustainable wood, and natural bamboo.